woons/workshop_master/README.md

 ##참고 자료 링크

+- The Next Era of Designers Will Use Data as Their Medium (https://goo.gl/ssdfxe)
 - The Shipmap (http://www.shipmap.org/)
 - Gapminder World (http://goo.gl/F9itG8)
 - Gay rights in the US, state by state (http://goo.gl/5kiK9q)